Negotiating New or Amending a CSA

 The Structural Problem

-• Pricing remains opaque and dealer-specific
+• Pricing remains opaque and model-dependent

-The result is predictable:
+The consequence is structural:

 • Downside is transferred efficiently